top of page

 • Using perfumes instead of essential oils, or not using scent at all.

-• The great power of marketing may convince you to buy a product based just on its packaging.
+• The immense influence of marketing can persuade you to purchase a product solely because of its packaging.

 E. Projection in time

-For the fun of the exercise, we did the same with the following conditions (lot of ifs) to understand how the cost would evolve:
+For the sake of the exercise, we applied the same analysis with the following conditions (many ifs) to see how the costs would change:

-• we do not to move to get another location (rent remains the same, stacking up storage)
+• we do not relocate (rent stays the same, accumulating storage)

 F. Conclusion

-With our current size in 2023 and the investments made/price policy, we are able to continue producing but not generating significant profits.
-If you want the most economical high-quality natural soap, go no further than babassu soaps ;) We made the following bet based on projected growth:
+With our current size in 2026 and the investments made/price policy, we are able to continue producing but not generating significant profits.
+If you want the most economical high-quality natural soap, go no further than babassu soaps ;)

 We hope you found this information to be useful!